Trovi sharing portal¶

 To get started, find the “Trovi” dropdown option under the “Experiment” section of chameleoncloud.org.
 Once you’re on the Trovi homepage, you’ll see a list of publicly available experiments and other digital artifacts.
 You can now browse those artifacts or upload your own.

 Trovi allows you to browse artifacts, presented in a scrolling list format.
 On the right hand side, there are multiple filtering options.
-By clicking on the project name, you can see all the artifacts that belong to that project.
 The “All” choice shows you all of the artifacts you have access to.
 You can also see how many times people have downloaded and launched your notebook with the icons in the bottom left corner of an artifact.

 Some Trovi artifacts are supported by the Chameleon team and are denoted with a small Chameleon logo.
 You can contact the Help Desk if you are using these artifacts and encounter issues.